 Builds a Microsoft Visual C++ precompiled header.
-Calling this builder returns a list of two targets: the PCH as the first element, and the object file as the second element.
+Calling this builder returns a list of two target nodes: the PCH as the first element, and the object file as the second element.
 Normally the object file is ignored.
-This builder is only provided when Microsoft Visual C++ is being used as the compiler.
-The PCH builder is generally used in conjunction with the PCH construction variable to force object files to use the precompiled header:
+The PCH builder is generally used in conjunction with the \$PCH construction variable to force object files to use the precompiled header: